sharetribe/flex-docs/src/docs/operator-guides/how-to-edit-pages/index.md

 ### Adding media to a Block

-You can add an image or a Youtube video as part of the content of every Block, within your pages.
+You can add an image or embed a YouTube video as part of the content of every Block, within your pages.
 Depending on the Section template that you choose the image or video will be displayed in a predetermined layout.

 - Image: If you want to add an image, you need to upload the image file from your device.
 You also need to specify the aspect ratio of the